rhcad/vgandroid-demo/README.md

    - Need to install the lastest version of [SWIG](http://sourceforge.net/projects/swig/files/) 3.0, and add the location to PATH on Windows.
 SWIG 2.x may can't parse UTF-8 header files on Windows.

-- Don't want to build libtouchvg.so and jar?
-Then you can download the [prebuilt libraries](https://github.com/touchvg/vgandroid/archive/prebuilt.zip) and extract to `test/libs`.

 ## How to Debug native code

   - Add `#include "mglog.h"` and use `LOGD("your message %d", someint)` in the C++ files needed to debug.